 The City originally began recruitment for a permanent fire chief in early 2020 but later suspended those efforts due to discussions regarding the delivery service model options and challenges brought about by COVID-19.
 When the decision was made in February 2021 to postpone any final action until after the June 2022 election, recruitment efforts were restarted.

-The first round of assessment interviews were completed mid-May 2021.
-Each candidate interviewed with three separate panels – community, technical and the La Verne Firefighters’ Association.
-Based on input from the panels, a second round of interviews were conducted in June 2021.
+The first round of assessment interviews was completed in mid-May 2021.
+Each candidate was interviewed with three separate panels - community, technical, and the La Verne Firefighters’ Association.
+Based on input from the panels, the second round of interviews were conducted in June 2021.

 The La Verne City Council approved Christopher Nigg as the new Fire Chief of the La Verne Fire Department (LVFD) on August 16, 2021, ending the over two-year hiatus of a permanent Fire Chief leading the department.
 (Learn more.)